When working from home and beyond, choosing the best laptop for remote work will ensure that you can remain productive both at home and on the road.

 Zoom meetings are the new normal in the post COVID era, so it pays to invest in a device with a high-quality camera and mic.
 These components are tough to gauge from the specs alone.
 Take the time to pour through a few independent reviews.

 Laptops cost anywhere from a couple of hundred dollars to several thousand, so seek out something suitable for your current situation.
-If you’re a full-time salaried employee, try convincing your boss to foot the bill.
+Consider that a laptop is a long-term investment that may last for several years– and it pays the bills.

 Laptops for Work, Email and Watching Videos